goauthentik/authentik/website/integrations/services/cloudflare-access/index.md

 ## Preparation

-Before you begin, note the following placeholders:
+The following placeholders will be used:

-- `company.cloudflareaccess.com`: Your Cloudflare Access subdomain FQDN
+- `company.cloudflareaccess.com` is the FQDN of your Cloudflare Access setup
-- `authentik.company`: Your authentik install FQDN
+- `authentik.company` is the FQDN of your authentik install

-Prerequisites:
+### Prerequisites:
-- A free Cloudflare Access account
+- A (free) Cloudflare Access account
 - A Cloudflare account
 - A publicly accessible authentik instance with a trusted SSL certificate